“The Family” by Leopoldina Zanetti Borzino (Italian 1826-1902)

 Description

 Leopoldina Zanetti Borzino (Italian 1826-1902).
 Born in Venice, Leopoldina was the niece of Daniel Manin, a hero statesman, who would become the President of San Marco, a revolutionary state, which existed for 17 months during the Venetian Revolution of 1848-1849 in which Napoleon ceded Italian lands that included Venice to the Austrians.
 In 1849, Leopoldina along with her uncle and other military and family members was exiled from Venice.
-She took refuge in France and then Genoa, where she met and married the painter, Giacomo Ulisse Borzino (1820-1906).
+She took refuge in France and then Genoa, where she met and married a fellow painter, Giacomo Ulisse Borzino (1820-1906).

 Raffaelle Armendise (1852-1925), also a celebrated artist, married Leopoldina and Giacomo’s daughter and moved to Milan to work in the family business.
 Milan was to become Leopoldina’s final resting place.

 Her paintings, watercolors, and lithographs can be found in many museums and art galleries including the National Gallery of Art, Gallery of Modern Art (GAM), Villa Saluzzo Serra, Nervi, Genoa, Civic Art Gallery in Imperia (“Ponte di Carignano” exhibited in Genoa in 1858) and at the Risorgimento Museum in Genoa (“The landing in Genoa of Napoleon III in 1859”), The Art and History of Nice (“Nice vue des Hauteurs de Carabacel 1859”) as well as in private collections.
-Among her students was Claudia (Aurora) Gilardelli Crespi (Italian 1864 -1905), who became known for pointillism, especially the still life of flowers.

-Information about this artist can be found in Gazzetta di Genova 1856, Lo Spettatore of Firenze 1857, Dizionario dei Pittori Italiana by Aurelj Bessone 1928, Dizionario Illustrato degli Incisor Italiani Moderni e Contemporanei 1955, Dizionario Enciclopedico Bolaffi Dei Pittori e Degli Incisori Italiani 1972, Benezit 1975, I Pittori Italiani dell’ ottocento Italian by G. Falossi 1993, Pintori e Pinttura dell’ ottocento Italian 1998.
+Further Information about this artist can be found in Gazzetta di Genova 1856, Lo Spettatore of Firenze 1857, Dizionario dei Pittori Italiana by Aurelj Bessone 1928, Dizionario Illustrato degli Incisor Italiani Moderni e Contemporanei 1955, Dizionario Enciclopedico Bolaffi Dei Pittori e Degli Incisori Italiani 1972, Benezit 1975, I Pittori Italiani dell’ ottocento Italian by G. Falossi 1993, Pintori e Pinttura dell’ ottocento Italian 1998.

 Canvas only: Height= 26 in.
 Width= 14 in.
 Depth= 1 in.